jacomyal/sigma.js/plugins/sigma.plugins.tooltips/README.md

 );
 ````

-Kills the tooltips as follows:
+Kill the tooltips as follows:

 ````javascript
 sigma.plugins.killTooltips(sigmaInstance);